 Providence Talks helps parents use more words with their children during the critical brain development years from birth to age three.
 The program uses new technology that counts the number of words that children are hearing and the amount of parent-child “conversational turns” that are taking place in the home.
-The technology is complimented by monthly visits by coaches who show parents their progress and offer tips for improvement.
+The technology is complemented by monthly visits by coaches who show parents their progress and offer tips for improvement.

 A pilot program, launched in 2014, enrolled over 175 families and exposed the severity of the “word gap” problem: more than half of the children participating in the program were hearing far fewer words than they need for healthy brain development.
-To date, Providence Talks has served more than 1,300 children in the program and the early results are promising.
-Overall, 60 percent of children who complete the program begin to hear more words at home.
-On average, the number of words they hear increases by 50%, going from an average baseline of 9,500 to 14,400 (research indicates that 15,000 is needed for healthy brain development).
+To date, Providence Talks has served more than 1,900 children in the program and the early results are promising.
+Overall, 60 percent of children who graduate from the program begin to hear more words at home.
+On average, the number of words they hear increases by 52 percent, from a baseline of 9,500 to 14,400 (research indicates that 15,000 is needed for healthy brain development).